flokoe/bash-hackers-wiki/docs/syntax/arrays.md

   `ARRAY+=(E1\ E2\ ...)`            Append to ARRAY.
   `ARRAY=("${ANOTHER_ARRAY[@]}")`   Copy ANOTHER_ARRAY to ARRAY, copying each element.

-As of now, arrays can\'t be exported.
+As of now, arrays can't be exported.

 ### Getting values